johnnymatthews/blog/170223-playing-with-ckan.md

 ## CKAN Config File

 So CKAN uses a config file to help set itself up and run all it's crap.
-It's really simple to make, but kinda catastrophic if you mess it up so pay attention.
+It's straightforward to make but somewhat catastrophic if you mess it up, so pay attention.

-Start off by making a directory that gonna contain all the config files;
+Start by making a directory that will gonna contain all the config files;

 ```bash
 sudo mkdir -p /etc/ckan/default
 ```

-Then go ahead and `chmod` them so that their permissions are set properly and we don't have to `sudo` everywhere:
+Then go ahead and `chmod` them so that their permissions are set properly, and we don't have to `sudo` everywhere:

 ```bash
 sudo chown -R `whoami` /etc/ckan/
 sudo chown -R `whoami` ~/ckan/etc
 ```

-Once that's all done make the CKAN config file itself:
+Once that's all done, make the CKAN config file itself:

 ```bash
 paster make-config ckan /etc/ckan/default/development.ini